- Internet Acceptable Use Policy

-Equipment, materials, or furniture belonging to any group cannot be stored in the Library buildings.
+Equipment, materials, or furniture belonging to any group cannot be stored in the library.

-The library does not maintain audiovisual equipment.
-Booking agencies that wish to bring AV equipment to the Library should check that there are adequate electrical outlets and/or data lines
+The library does not loan audiovisual equipment.
+Groups that wish to bring AV equipment to the library should check that there are adequate electrical outlets and/or data lines.

-Programs or meetings must be held during hours that the Library is open to the public.
-The group or individual must clean up and vacate the meeting area by the Library’s closing time.
-Only Library staff, and the Library Board or Friends may use the Library outside of regular hours.
-A staff member must be in the building for such exceptions.
+Programs or meetings must be held during hours the library is open to the public.
+The group or individual must clean up and vacate the meeting area by the library’s closing time.
+Normally, only library staff, and the Library Board or Friends may use the library outside of regular hours.
+Use of the library outside of its normal hours must be arranged by the library’s Director, and a staff member must be in the building for such exceptions.

 Cleanup and Damage:

-The sponsoring group or individual making application for use of the facilities assumes all responsibility for damage to library property and for leaving the premises in the condition in which they were found, including the arrangement of furnishings and the cleanup of trash.
-A minimum $ 30.00 fee will be assessed for excessive cleanup if a room is not vacated by the scheduled time.
+The sponsoring group or individual applying for use of the facilities assumes all responsibility for damage to library property and for leaving the premises in the condition in which they were found, including the arrangement of furnishings, the cleanup of trash, and vacating by the scheduled time.
+If there is a violation, the $40.00 deposit will be kept and additional fees may be assessed.
 Damage to the facility will be billed to the group or individual responsible for the room and could result in the restriction from further use.